Ur: Ur III period

 The Ur empire continued through the reigns of three more kings with Akkadian names, Amar-Sin, Shu-Sin, and Ibbi-Sin.
 It fell around 1940 BC to the Elamites in the 24th regnal year of Ibbi-Sin, an event commemorated by the Lament for Ur.

 According to one estimate, Ur was the largest city in the world from c.
 2030 to 1980 BC.
 Its population was approximately 65,000 (or 0.1 per cent share of global population then).

 Middle Bronze Age

 The site was occupied in the Isin-Larsa and Old Babylonian periods.
 The city of Ur lost its political power after the demise of the Third Dynasty of Ur.
-Nevertheless, its important position which kept on providing access to the Persian Gulf ensured the ongoing economic importance of the city during the second millennium BC.
-The city came to be ruled by the Amorite first dynasty of Babylon which rose to prominence in southern Mesopotamia in the 19th century BC.
+While Ur's significance within the Near East continued into the Isin-Larsa period, interpretations of archaeological evidence suggest that the city was severely damaged in the aftermath of attacks by the Elamites.
+Following the decline of Isin, Ur fell under the influence of the Elamite kings of Larsa, who initiated several major rebuilding projects in Ur which included additional structures added to the ziggurat.
+Ur became the second capital of Larsa's dominion.
+In the 19th century BC during the reign of Rim-Sin I, Ur was conquered by king Hammurabi of the Old Babylonian Empire.
 During the Old Babylonian Empire, in the reign of Samsu-iluna, Ur was abandoned.
 It later became a part of the native Sealand Dynasty for several centuries.

 Late Bronze Age

-It then came under the control of the Kassites in the 16th century BC, and sporadically under the control of the Middle Assyrian Empire between the 14th and 11th centuries BC.
+Following the decline of the Sealand Dynasty, Ur came under the control of the Kassites in the 16th century BC.
+Archaeological evidence from this period is sparse and predominately come from religious buildings.
+Material culture from this era is sparse, but a few inscriptions reveal that a handful of re-building projects were completed during this period.
+Most of the re-building activity occurred during the reign of Kurigalzu I. Ur does not appear to have been a significant city in Kassite period Babylonia.
+The city was sporadically under the control of the Middle Assyrian Empire between the 14th and 11th centuries BC.